Terms and Conditions

 “Intellectual Property” or “IP” means legally protectable rights related to patents, copyrights, trademarks, trade secrets, rights of publicity and any other proprietary intellectual property.

-“Prohibited Content” means content (i) that violates any third party's rights, including privacy or Intellectual Property rights; (ii) that is libelous, harassing, abusive, fraudulent, defamatory, excessively profane, hate related, violent, harmful to minors; (iii) that advocates racial or ethnic intolerance; (iv) intended to advocate or advance computer hacking or cracking; (v) gambling; (vi) other illegal activity; (vii) drug paraphernalia; (viii) phishing; (ix) malicious content; and (x) other material, products or services that violate or encourage conduct that would violate any laws or third-party rights.
+“Prohibited Content” means content (i) that violates any third party's rights, including privacy or Intellectual Property rights; (ii) that is libelous, harassing, abusive, fraudulent, defamatory, excessively profane, obscene, abusive, hate related, violent, harmful to minors; (iii) that advocates racial or ethnic intolerance; (iv) intended to advocate or advance computer hacking or cracking; (v) gambling; (vi) other illegal activity; (vii) drug paraphernalia; (viii) phishing; (ix) malicious content; and (x) other material, products or services that violate or encourage conduct that would violate any laws or third-party rights.

 “Requester Content” means information provided by or collected from a Requester.
 Requester Content does not include Usage Data collected from Requesters.